Things to Do

 If you want to leave the fishing and cooking to others, then walk over to Chafe’s Landing, the renowned local seafood eatery, and enjoy fresh-caught fish or crab at lunch — and again at supper, if you wish — it’s that good!
 Lobster & crab rolls…Newfoundland pea soup (made with salt beef, not ham!)…even moose…there is something for everyone on Chafe’s menu!
 Todd Chafe, who you saw in the video above, is your host and owner.
 Or if a great cappuccino and some tasty pastries are more to your liking, try the Watershed Coffee Shop–sit outside and watch the harbour and boats while you get your caffeine fix!

-For the best selection of handicrafts make sure you pay a visit to Herbie’s Olde Shoppe, located in what was the old General Store.
-While perfectly preserved inside, the beans, sugar, flour and fishing lines which once filled the shelves have been replaced with quality gifts and souvenirs, including quilts, woollens, woodwork, pottery, jewellery, Newfoundland music, and more–it’s not your average souvenir store!
+For the best selection of handicrafts make sure you pay a visit to Herbie’s Olde Shoppe, located in what used to be the General Store that served the south side of the harbour.
+While perfectly preserved inside, the beans, sugar, flour and fishing lines which once filled the shelves have been replaced with quality gifts and souvenirs, including quilts, woollens, woodwork, pottery, jewellery, Newfoundland music, and more–it’s not just your average souvenir shop.
+(In fact, this is our go-to store when we want to buy Newfoundland items for family and friends!)

 Learn our fascinating local history at the Petty Harbour Heritage Museum– there are exhibits and artifacts from the old days of the fishery, and lots of memorabilia donated by residents whose families have been here for hundreds of years.
 Stop into the Information Centre opposite our lovely War Memorial commemorating service men and women from Petty Harbour Maddox Cove.
 If you like hiking we are right between two popular and scenic routes of quiet splendour on the renowned East Coast Trail.
 Get a bird’s eye of view of Petty Harbour and the Atlantic Ocean by zip lining high on the hills with North Atlantic Zip Lines.
 We have a Catholic church on the north side of the harbour and a Protestant church with an enchanting old graveyard on the south side.
 Both are worth a visit.

-Canoeists, kayakers and jet ski enthusiasts enjoy the Petty Harbour area also!
-Or maybe you just want to while away the hours picking wild blueberries (as organic as you can get!) up the hill behind the Nests or up Cribbie’s Rd. by the War Memorial.
+Maybe you just want to while away a couple of hours picking wild blueberries and blackberries? (they’re as organic as you can get!).
+If so, then walk 60 seconds up the hill behind the Nests or up Cribbie’s Rd. by the War Memorial.

 For groceries, take the scenic 5 minute drive to Bidgood’s Grocery where you can pick up everything you need including a bakery and a fabulous selection of Newfoundland specialty food items–salt fish, wild game, bakeapple and partridgeberries–and yes, even seal flipper pie, Newfoundland crafts and lots more of the freshest of fish and seafood — including lobster!
 Need a Pharmacy?
 There is also a Shoppers Drug Mart in the Bidgood’s Plaza.